 China Warns US Investment Curbs would Hurt Global Growth

-Beijing: China has warned possible US moves to limit investment ties would disrupt global growth after a report said the Trump administration was considering options including removing Chinese companies from American stock exchanges.
+Beijing: China warned the US against trying to limit investment ties between the two countries, even as the Trump administration contradicted a report that Washington might be considering removing Chinese companies from American stock exchanges.

-The foreign ministry appealed Monday to Washington to "meet us halfway" and resolve disputes.
+The foreign ministry appealed to Washington to "meet us halfway" and resolve disputes amid a tariff war that threatens to depress global economic growth.

+China's warning comes two days after a US official tweeted a Treasury Department statement saying the administration "is not contemplating blocking Chinese companies from listing shares on the US stock exchanges at this time."

-Stock markets slid after Bloomberg News reported the Trump administration was considering limiting investment ties with China.
+Stock markets slid after Bloomberg News reported last week that US officials were considering restricting investment ties with China.

+It said other options including banning investments in Chinese companies by government pension funds.

-The Chinese spokesman, Geng Shuang, said "the decoupling of China-US. relations" would hurt companies on both sides, cause financial market turmoil and endanger international trade and the world economic growth."
+"To exert extreme pressure and even attempt to force the decoupling of China-US relations will definitely damage the interests of US and Chinese enterprises and people, cause financial market turmoil and endanger international trade and the world economic growth," said a foreign ministry spokesman, Geng Shuang.

-Negotiators from the two governments are due to meet next week in Washington for more talks aimed at ending a tariff war over trade and technology.
+Negotiators are due to meet next week in Washington for a 13th round of talks aimed at resolving the tariff war over complaints about Beijing's trade surplus and technology ambitions.

+The two sides have announced conciliatory measures including lifting or postponing punitive tariffs.
+But there has been no sign of progress toward settling their core disputes.

+Economists say a temporary agreement is possible but a permanent deal is unlikely this year.

 Get the best of News18 delivered to your inbox - subscribe to News18 Daybreak.
 Follow News18.com on Twitter, Instagram, Facebook, Telegram, TikTok and on YouTube, and stay in the know with what's happening in the world around you – in real time.